hmartlangval/chat_admin/docs/doc.md

 For backward compatibility, the system still maintains an in-memory store of shared data during runtime.
 This ensures existing code that relies on the in-memory store continues to function correctly.

+## Update 6 ✅ COMPLETED - JSON Content Display Enhancement

+### Feature: Improved JSON Viewing in Messages

+A new feature has been added to enhance the readability of JSON content within messages:

+#### 1. JSON Content Detection
+- Messages containing content wrapped in `[json]` and `[/json]` tags are detected
+- The JSON content between these tags is extracted and validated
+- The tags and raw JSON content are hidden from the normal message display

+#### 2. UI Implementation
+- A clickable button labeled "View JSON" replaces the raw JSON content in the message
+- Clicking this button opens a modal dialog displaying the JSON in a properly formatted, indented view
+- The modal can be closed by pressing ESC or clicking a close button

+#### 3. User Experience Benefits
+- Cleaner message display without lengthy JSON strings cluttering the conversation
+- Better readability of JSON data through proper formatting and indentation
+- Improved navigation with keyboard shortcuts for the modal
+- Ability to read complex data structures more easily

+#### 4. Technical Implementation
+- JSON validation to ensure proper formatting
+- Syntax highlighting for better readability
+- Error handling for malformed JSON
+- Responsive modal design that works on mobile and desktop

+#### 5. Use Cases
+- Bot responses containing structured data
+- API responses shared in the chat
+- Configuration settings being discussed
+- Debug information in a more readable format

 ## Update 7 ✅ COMPLETED
 - ✅ Added a new table (collection) for prompts in MongoDB database
 - ✅ Implemented API endpoints for CRUD operations for LLM prompts